MIDUS: Memory-Infused Depth Up-Scaling

+DUS placement policy also affects training efficiency~\citep{cao2025progressive}.
+Although our default MIDUS uses the Distributed policy, which is less efficiency-oriented than the Top-heavy policy used by OpT-DeUS, MIDUS-HML remains more efficient in most settings.
+With the same \textit{Top-heavy} policy, MIDUS-HML achieves higher training efficiency across batch sizes and sequence lengths, as shown in Figure~\ref{fig:abl_bs} and Figure~\ref{fig:abl_seq}.
+Further details are provided in Table~\ref{tab:dus_policy} and Appendix~\ref{appendix:policy}.

-\paragraph{\blue{CPT results on \texttt{MathPile}.}} \blue{MIDUS-HML successfully learns not only general knowledge but also domain-specific knowledge that requires specialized and high-level reasoning.
-The \texttt{MathPile} dataset is constructed from diverse mathematical corpora \citep{wang2024mathpile}, and we perform CPT on both Llama-3.2-1B and Llama-3.1-8B backbones.
-Table~\ref{tab:math} reports 5-shot accuracy on math-domain reasoning benchmarks.
-Regardless of backbone size, MIDUS-HML consistently achieves the best results on almost all datasets.
-This suggests that the head-wise memory banks successfully store and appropriately exploit even difficult, high-level mathematical knowledge.}
+\paragraph{CPT results on \texttt{MathPile}.} \texttt{MathPile} is compiled from diverse mathematical corpora~\citep{wang2024mathpile}, and we perform CPT with Llama-3.2-1B and Llama-3.1-8B backbones.
+Table~\ref{tab:math} reports 5-shot accuracy on math-domain benchmarks.
+Across both backbones, MIDUS-HML achieves the best average performance and remains competitive or better on most benchmarks.
+These results suggest that head-conditioned memory supports math-domain adaptation, including multi-step reasoning tasks.